 One of the most important accountability obligations concerns personal data breaches – that is, personal data held by the Trust is lost, stolen, inadvertently disclosed to an external party, or accidentally published.
 If this occurs, this will be immediately reported to a Trust Data Protection Lead.

 Remedial work can then be done so that the breach can be contained.
 On occasion, we need to report breaches to relevant external authorities, including the ICO, within a short timeframe.

-The Trust Data Protection Policy can be accessed via our Trust Policies page here.
+The Trust Data Protection Policy and Records Management Policy can be accessed via our Trust Policies page here.